CarolinaCCZ/LucErik/README.md

 # Welcome to LucErik
+The material distribution process in a factory is required to be optimized.
+The project develops a general optimization tool that can be used in most number of cases.
+The objective of the work is to optimize the delivery of materials that require a set of machines and jobs.
+The application shows in an orderly manner a list of orders that the operator must fulfill.
+Each order displays all the information the driver needs: Which machine needs material, what type of material it needs, the exact location of that material and how much stock there is.
+How much material should be taken by the machine that needs it, what it can continue to produce with the material it is left, what the remains of the production are and its priority.

 ## Local installation
+For the local installation of this application it is necessary to install the following components:
+Libraries are installed as follows:

 * **Python**: Versión 3.6
 * **Libraries from Python**:
     * **PyQt5**: Version 5.15.2
     * **Pywin32**: Version 300

 PyQt5:
 ```